 - Whether the deductible will be capped at a certain amount.

 Taking some time now to review provisions or properly negotiate provisions for projects just beginning can save everyone time and money during a natural disaster.

 Amy Wolfshohl is a partner in the litigation and construction practice groups of Porter Hedges.
-She is certified by the Texas Board of Legal Specialization in Construction Law and is recognized by The Best Lawyers in America in Construction Law for 2019.
+She is certified by the Texas Board of Legal Specialization in Construction Law and has been recognized by Chambers USA, The Legal 500, The Best Lawyers in America, and Super Lawyers for Construction Law.
 To read Amy’s full bio, click here.